 You cannot visit South Africa without tasting some wines, so go down to Belthazar Restaurant and Wine Bar for dinner.
 They have loads of different wines available by the glass.
 If wine isn’t your thing then head to Ferryman’s Tavern where you can find plenty of beers to choose from and live entertainment.

-Some extra tips for visiting Cape Town?
+Extra tips for visiting Cape Town

-Enjoy every moment, Cape Town has such a cool vibe it’s hard not to love this city.
+– Enjoy every moment, Cape Town has such a cool vibe it’s hard not to love this city.

 Pin for later!